 - Editors of the journal, without the participation of reviewers, may reject the paper if it does not correspond to the subject area and purposes of the journal, contrary to the established ethical principles.

 - Members of the Editorial Board must abide by strict confidentiality for all manuscripts submitted for review.
 In addition, they are not allowed to share any information related to the publication procedure with others.

 - Editors should not change their decision to publish papers, except in the case of revealing serious issues with scientific credibility in the presentation of the material.
 For any changes to the editorial staff, new editors shall not be entitled to cancel decisions already made on publication, except in case of revealing serious issues with scientific credibility.

 - Editors must guarantee the high quality of the material published in the journal.

 - Editorial Board members, authors, and reviewers should inform the Editor-in-Chief of their interests that may affect the objectivity of editing and reviewing the material.
 These may include financial, personal, political, religious interests, including interests of intellectual nature.

 Ethical Obligations of Reviewers

-- The procedure of reviewing articles should be objective and improve the quality of the articles.
+- The procedure of reviewing papers should be objective and improve the quality of the papers.
 No biased treatment of the peer-reviewed material is permitted.

 - The reviewer is not allowed to disclose the progress of the review procedure to third parties, except in cases approved by the editor.